jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 ### Move CSS in external stylesheet

-Taking a closer look on generated code, we may notice that styles are included using a `<style>` tag.
+Taking a closer look at the generated code, we may notice that styles are included using a `<style>` tag.
 That's a bad practice, as it prevents browsers from caching CSS.
 So, let's move it into a dedicated file.

 We are going to use the `ExtractTextPlugin`, which moves the generated content into a file: